Birmingham bathing cult

-The Birmingham bathing cult was a cult based in Birmingham that committed serious sexual offences against children for over 20 years.
+The Birmingham bathing cult was a cult based in Birmingham, England, that committed serious sexual offences against children for over 20 years.
 Its leader Michael Oluronbi gave children "holy baths" as cover for the abuse and was jailed for 34 years.

 Cult

 Michael Oluronbi, born in Nigeria, led a splinter group of the Cherubim and Seraphim Church at a house in Birmingham, England, from 1989.
 It had approximately 40 members.
 He branded himself as a prophet and according to police "had such a hold over the congregation that anything he said was taken as read".
 Several members who were sexually abused by Oluronbi called their group "a cult" with a "controlling" leader.

 Crimes

 Michael Oluronbi sexually abused children for over 20 years starting in 1989, in Birmingham and London.
 His known victims were six girls and a boy, some of whom he continued abusing as adults.
 His youngest victim was aged eight.
 Police believe there may be other victims.

 He perpetrated the crimes while giving the children "spiritual baths" in an upstairs bathroom, sometimes with the assistance of his wife.
 The victims were either naked or wearing only a red sash.
 The abuse included forcing children to drink perfume, sexual assault during a bath and rape afterwards.
 He perpetrated rape at least 88 times.
 He controlled his young victims with frightening beliefs, such as threats that a child would become a witch or fail school exams if they resisted his abuse.
 He rationalised his crimes as God's instructions and as cleansing rituals to protect against evil spirits.
 According to the Crown Prosecution Service, because of the "influence and authority the defendants held" victims "honestly believed their actions were on God's behalf".

 When eventually confronted by a victim's relative, he blamed the Devil for forcing him to commit the crimes.
 He described himself as "an animal" and said "everything was my fault".